 USERRA is designed to help veterans looking to reenter the workforce gain their footing and plug the employment gap in their resume.
 So use it!

 Don’t Wait to Start Looking

 Many veterans make the mistake of putting off the job hunt until the instant they step off the tarmac.
 Don’t.
 The Transition Assistance Program is important, and you should make every effort to utilize it as much as possible, but you shouldn’t stop there.

 Start researching your industry now.
-Get on sites liked Glassdoor or Indeed and make a shortlist of eye-catching companies in your field, then start reaching out via LinkedIn and email.
+Get on sites liked Glassdoor or Indeed and make a shortlist of eye-catching companies in your field, then start reaching out via LinkedIn and email to different staffing offices.
 You should also read up on veteran career-transition tips, not only from government-sponsored programs like Career One Stop, but also from vet-oriented employment organizations in the private sector, such as one-on-one assistance from Career Pro Plus and the Veteran Staffing Network, and the free transition advice and connections to employers that Corporate Gray provides.